ace012/DCG-tGIF-Maker/README.md

 This is the detail progress.

-    1. Make a shortcut of GoogleChromePortable64/GoogleChromePortable.exe (or your browser used for viewer).
+    1. Make a shortcut of your browser used for viewer.
     2. Right click the shortcut and press properties.
     3. Add "--allow-file-access-from-files" text on the end of the Target Textbox.
     4. Execute shortcut.

-## Usage
+### Usage

 This is the process how to make GIF file on local.